• Skip to main content

 Ingredients

-• One teaspoon of Spanish paprika
+• 1 teaspoon Spanish Paprika

 Instructions

-• Preheat the oven to roast at 350℉ if you like your lamb chops well-done.
+• Preheat the oven to roast at 350℉ if you like your lamb chops well done.

 Notes